 This project is a Phase 2 follow on project from Rezatec’s Phase 1 project.

 The User needed a cost-effective and time-efficient method of monitoring the condition of its large area of peatland assets within their drinking water catchments, in order to improve and protect water quality at the Water Treatment Works.
 Healthy and intact peatlands act as a huge store and sink of atmospheric carbon, as well as a source of drinking water, and an important habitat for many plants and animals.
 However, the quality of peatlands has been degraded over many years from drainage, landscape conversion and other anthropogenic disturbances.
-With rising levels of dissolved organic carbon (DOC) in water running, water utility companies are under increasing pressure to deliver on a safe drinking water supply to consumers, as well as the ecological, social and economic benefits of maintaing healthy peatlands.
-Scottish Water is seeking methods to improve efficiency of water treatment across its c.
+With rising levels of dissolved organic carbon (DOC) in water running off peatlands, water utilities are under increasing pressure to deliver on a safe drinking water supply to consumers as well as the ecological, social and economic benefits of maintaing healthy peatlands.
+Scottish Water require methods to improve efficiency of water treatment across its c.
 12,000km2 of catchments lying on organic rich soils through upstream catchment management that maximises the effectiveness of its limited resources.
 In order to perform effective catchment management, Scottish Water required a remote method for monitoring peatland extent and condition over such a large area, i.e. required assistance in using EO datasets and creating landscape intelligence from them.